johnbenac/movementengineer/README.md

 ## Features
 - Browse, edit, and compare movements, entities, practices, events, rules, claims, and sources.
 - Persist your work in the browser or export/import JSON snapshots for sharing and backups.
+- Export/import full project archives as ZIP (with structured collections and assets) alongside the lighter JSON format.
 - Visualize relationships through the embedded entity graph view.
 - Auto-load bundled movement datasets from the `movements/` directory via the generated manifest.
 - Lightweight domain and view-model layers decoupled from the UI for easy testing.